rokath/trice/README.md

   - Simply add `trice32( "time:@%9u:", SYSTICKVAL32 );` everywhere you need exact time.
   - Or use `trice32( "time:@%9u:My values are %d, %d, %d\n", SYSTICKVAL32, my0, my1, my2 );`
 --->

+# Following is obsolete and will be updated soon (in December 2021)

 ## How it approximately works